Trisfald/veridia-rpg/Traits.md

 ### Power armor
 ##### *Requisites: way of the mage 3*
 ##### Cost: 5 experience points
-Spend two points of fervor and take a free action.\
+Spend one point of fervor and take a free action.\
 You gain one point of inner armor.
 Works only if you wear an armor made of metal.\
 Lasts one hour.